COMPASS-DOE/data-workflows/README.md

 COMPASS-FME processing pipeline for environmental sensor data.

-Latest release is `v1-0`, 15 May 2024, with 159.6M observations.
+Latest data release is `v1-0`, 15 May 2024, with 159.6M observations.

-This work was supported by [COMPASS-FME](https://compass.pnnl.gov), a multi-institutional project funded by the U.S. Department of Energy, Office of Science, Biological and Environmental Research, as part of the Environmental System Science Program.
+This work is supported by [COMPASS-FME](https://compass.pnnl.gov), a multi-institutional project funded by the U.S. Department of Energy, Office of Science, Biological and Environmental Research, as part of the Environmental System Science Program.